NahumTadesse/SWEPROJECT/README.md

 - **Decision Table**: Displays the logic behind the various user and administrator actions within ShoeVault, aligning with the specified requirements to ensure accurate implementation.
 [Check Decision Table](#)
 - **Project Presentation**: A concise video presentation that highlights the key requirements, discusses the project's risk management, and our approach to meeting the client's needs.
 [Watch Presentation](#)

-## Understanding Requirements:
-Our development efforts are guided by the specific needs outlined by our client, focusing on creating a user-friendly and efficient online store environment.
-From user registration to managing transactions, every aspect of ShoeVault is designed with precision to enhance the shopping experience.

-## Navigational Guidance:
-Please use the links provided to access detailed documents that explain each component of our project.
-We encourage stakeholders to review these materials thoroughly to understand the depth and breadth of our planning and execution strategy.